|2nd Rhode Island Corporal Francis Ronien (left) stands with brothers |

 Wounded and captured at Bull Run, Private John Newell wouldn't be released from a Rebel prison until May 1862.
 For brother James, the war ended when he deserted at Harrison's Landing in Virginia on Aug.
 8, 1862.

 Two years ago, the fabulous image of Ronien and the Newell brothers surfaced when a librarian at the Providence (R.I.)
-Public Library discovered it in a plastic bin of donated items that included five other terrific, informal photographs of Company F soldiers.
+Public Library discovered the carte de visite in a plastic bin of donated items that included five other photographs of Company F soldiers.
 Each of the images was taken by a Brady photographer at the regiment's Centreville camp.
+(Read my Military Images magazine story on these photographs.)

 "I came across a folder of photographs that piqued my interest," Kate Wells wrote on the library's blog.
 "Sometimes when you work in an archive you find a little trove and then you're down the rabbit hole, so to speak.
 I just couldn't get the men in these images out of my head and so I decided to do some research."